 Role Description 1 Software Modification Manager Entity deciding to launch and managing the software modification (SMM) process.
 Such an entity could be the OSS or an administrator.
 2 Source NFV-MANO functional Two NFV-MANO functional entities running their respective source entity version of the planned software modification (see note 1).
-The two NFV-MANO functional entities have a peering relation, for which compatibility is a concern during the software modification process (see note 2).
-3 Destination NFV-MANO functional Two NFV-MANO functional entities running their respective entity destination version of the planned software modification (see note 1).
-The two NFV-MANO functional entities have a peering relation, for which compatibility is a concern during the software modification process (see note 2).
-4 Impacted NFV-MANO functional Another NFV-MANO functional entity, which has a peering relation to 1 4 entity the target NFV-MANO functional entities (see note 1).
-Multiple onary NFV-MANO functional entities may exist with such peering relationship to the target NFV-MANO functional entities.
+The two NFV-MANO functional entities have a peering relation, for which compatibility is a concern during the software modification process 3 Destination NEV/ MANO functional (see note 2).
+3 Destination NFV-MANO functional entity Two NFV-MANO functional entities running their respective destination version of the planned software modification (see note 1). entity The two NFV-MANO functional entities have a peering relation, for which compatibility is a concern during the software modification process (see note 2).
+4 Impacted NFV-MANO functional Another NFV-MANO functional entity, which has a peering relation to entity the target NFV-MANO functional entities (see note 1).
+Multiple NFV-MANO functional entities may exist with such peering relationship to the target NFV-MANO functional entities.
 The compatibility of these peering relations is not jeopardized by the software modification process.
 5 Impacted entity Entity of a non-NFV-MANO functional block interacting with the target NFV-MANO functional entities (see note 1), e.g. a VNF instance managed by a VNFM or a virtualised resource managed by a VIM.
-It is noteworthy that the target NFV-MANO functional entities may - interact with multiple "impacted entities".
-6 Tester Entity capable of running a test, e.g. functional test, to determine that the target NFV-MANO functional entities (see note 1) are healthy and operating as expected.
+It is noteworthy that the target NFV-MANO functional entities may interact with multiple "impacted entities".
+6 Tester Entity capable of running a test, e.g. functional test, to determine that Ū the target NFV-MANO functional entities (see note 1) are healthy and operating as expected.
 There could be multiple tests the target NFV-MANO functional entities need to pass.
-NOTE 1: The source and destination NEV. -MANO functional entities are commonly referred to as target NOIL hen the emphasis is on the fact that they are targeted by the software er of target NFV-MANO functional entities and the software version they are running depend on the s NOTE /-MANO functional entities is not compatible with the destination version of the other NFV-MANO
+NOTE 1: The source and destination NFV-MANO functional entities are commonly referred to as target NFV-MANO functional entities when the emphasis is on the fact that they are targeted er of target NFV-MANO functional entities and the software version NOTE they are running depend on the s NOTE 2: The source version of either NFV-MANO functional entities is not compatible with version of the other NFV-MANO functional entity version of the other NFV-MANO

-Table 5.4.2.2-1: Us e case actors and roles --------------------- -------- -------- ----- -------
+Table 5.4.2.3-1: Us se case pre-conditions --------------------- ------------------------